factualaudio/factualaudio/hugo/content/post/amplitude.md

 To solve this problem, we need a different metric.
 Ideally, we want to compute some kind of *average* of the signal.
 We can’t use the [mean][] — that would just amount to zero, since the positive and negative parts of the signal would cancel each other out.

 As it turns out, there is a standard way to compute the average value of an audio signal (or any alternative signal for that matter): the [root mean square][] (RMS).
-It’s a simple formula: we square the signal values, sum the squares, divide the result by the number of values, and then finally we take the square root of that number. {{% footnote note %}}For the sake of example, I’m assuming a discrete-time signal here.{{% /footnote %}} Because the values are squared, the positive and negative parts of the signal add up instead of cancelling each other.
+It’s a simple formula: we square the signal values, sum the squares, divide the result by the number of values, and then finally we take the square root of that number. {{% footnote note %}}For the sake of example, I’m assuming a discrete-time signal here.{{% /footnote %}} Because the values are squared, the positive and negative parts of the signal add up instead of canceling each other.

 If we apply that formula to the first example, we end up with ~0.707.
 More generally, for a pure sine wave (and *only* for a pure sine wave!), the math tells us RMS amplitude is equal to peak amplitude divided by the square root of two (√2).
 Or, when working in decibels, that’s peak amplitude minus ~3 dB.